varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   There are other ways to reload VCL and make parameter take effect, mostly using the ``varnishadm`` tool.
+   There are other ways to reload VCL and make parameter-changes take effect, mostly using the ``varnishadm`` tool.
 However, using the ``service varnish reload`` and ``service varnish restart`` commands is a good habit.

    .. note::